 These stars and shapes are similarly made, but with embroidery on top.
 I might pass on these, because they would take longer to make.

-I also like these stars made of yarns.
-Again they look fairly simple to make.
+I also wanted to make these stars made of yarns.
+Again they are simple to make.

 - pieces of cardboard boxes to draw and cut star shapes (it’s time to use these Amazon boxes that you keep just in case!
 I do keep them, don’t you?)

-- yarn from previous projects that I won’t reuse otherwise
+- yarn from previous projects that you won’t reuse otherwise

 - jute twine (15cm per piece)